All quality engineers and compliance managers face the need to correct some part of their process or quality management

 Make the improvements last!

 Using a workflow software platform to carry out incident reporting, helps to craft suitable corrective action processes.
 From this, you will start to see all of the additional factors.

 2. Reduce risks and admin tasks

 Certainly using a paperless incident reporting workflow helps everybody involved.
 For instance, communicating in the most up-to-date manner.

-For example, you may alter your incident reporting guidelines after studying the visuals a digital platform as such.
+For example, you may alter your incident reporting guidelines after studying the visuals.
 After that, you can quickly see which suppliers’ components have been used in a product failure.
 Further, allowing you to identify the root cause of the problem.

 3. Collaborate effectively with all your office and on-site teams

 Investing in a workflow software platform like Kianda, will allow your entire organisation to continuously improve.
 You can assign tasks and controls and simply track them using an easy workflow.

 3. Reliable reporting and tracking